 We have been making steady progress in updating our library’s content, but the site’s user interface and navigation have remained unchanged.
 As we scale, it is important to invest in several key updates (e.g. search functionality) to improve our library users’ experience and increase learning outcomes.

 Wikipedia for Schools (WFS) consistently ranks among the library’s most popular content.
 However, WFS has not been updated or supported since 2013, meaning many of the 10,000 articles are sorely out-of-date.
-Working with Wikimedia Foundation (parent of Wikipedia), SolarSPELL and ASU students are ready to lead the charge in updating WFS to bring this resource to offline schools around the world.
+Building upon the work of Wikimedia Foundation (parent of Wikipedia) and in collaboration with Kiwix, SolarSPELL and ASU students are leading the charge in updating WFS to bring this resource to offline schools around the world.